ufrisk/MemProcFS/vmmsharp/README.md

 namespace vmmsharp_example {
     class VmmsharpExample {
         static void Main(string[] args) {
             // Pre-load the native MemProcFS libraries.
-(This is recommended if the libraries are not already on the PATH.)
+            // (This is recommended if the libraries are not already on the PATH.)
             Vmm.LoadNativeLibrary("C:\\MemProcFS\\");

-            // Initialize MemProcFS (Vmm object) with arguments, e.g. a physical memory dump file in this example:
+            // Initialize MemProcFS (Vmm object) with arguments.
+            // (A physical memory dump file in this example.)
             Vmm vmm = new Vmm("-device", "c:\\dumps\\memorydump.raw");

             // Get the process object for explorer.exe: